whage/thesis/thesis.md

 - inheritance vs composition (https://hackthology.com/object-oriented-inheritance-in-go.html)
     - no subtype polymorphism for stucts but there is for interfaces

+> [...] relationship between concrete types and abstract types (interfaces) is implicit, so a
+> concrete type may satisfy an interface that the type’s designer was unaware of.
+> [@tgpl, p.
+XV]

 ...

 #### Type assertions vs type conversions